“Labor Omnia Vincit” McKay Law

 Heavy and Variable Cargo

-• Vehicle handling concerns
+• Vehicle handling considerations from heavy loads

-• Loading and unloading hazards
+• Loading and unloading injury risks

 • Cargo movement risks